NotDarkn/ultradocs/docs/speedrun-tech.md

     </td>
     <td width="100px">
       1. Look 90° to left or right <br />
-      2. hold A or D according to the direction
+      2. Hold A or D according to the direction
     </td>
     <td width="200px">
         <video width="300" height="auto" loop controls muted>